Traveling this summer? If you ask us, it’s time for you to check a trip to the Mediterranean Sea off your bucket list.

 Stretching all the way from Spain to Syria, a traveler could spend an entire year traveling the Mediterranean coast.
 But if you have a little less time on your hands, don’t worry – a cruise might be the perfect option for your summer vacation, as it will give you a chance to check out a number of destinations in a short time period.
 If you’re ready to set sail, here are the top five Mediterranean destinations to hit:

 One popular approach to exploring the Mediterranean by cruise is to start in the West and finish in the East.
 The most common departure port is Barcelona, but if you can swing it, a more exciting starting point is Corsica.
 This tiny island sits off the eastern coast of France and offers unspoiled adventure for the more fearless traveler.
 As the most mountainous island in the Mediterranean, there are endless shoreline excursions for hiking and camping enthusiasts in Corsica.
 An ecologically diverse island, you could spend a morning gallivanting across the hills of Bastia and an afternoon tanning in one of the town’s many, sunny beaches.
+Just don’t forget to purchase a travel insurance policy that includes a decent amount of Medical Expense and Medical Evacuation coverage in case you get hurt on your trip.
 If you’re more of a history buff, Corsica’s still got you covered.
 The island’s capital, Ajaccio, is the birthplace of Napoleon and is full of museums and memorials that capture the furies of the Napoleonic Wars.

 Across Italy lies the eastern portion of the Mediterranean Sea.
 Travelers to the region often speak of being stunned by the sun-soaked coastlines of countries like Croatia, Montenegro and Albania.
 Arguably a much quieter portion of the Mediterranean than Italy’s Amalfi coast or the Greek islands, this stretch on your cruise is not to be missed, and the best way to take it all in is via the walled city of Dubrovnik.
 The city’s skyline is cobbled together by Baroque buildings that sit in the foreground of the shimmering, Adriatic Sea.
 At land’s end, towers upon towers sit precariously perched over vertiginous cliffs.
 With its dramatic landscape and dense circuitous streets, traveling to Dubrovnik can sometimes feel like traveling back in time in all the best ways.